Progress Toward Understanding Baryon Resonances: Discussion and Open Questions

 It has been well known that rescattering effects play an important role in photoproduction processes.
 This means that in a particular reaction, the baryon and meson in an intermediate state are not necessarily the same as those in the final state and the reaction can proceed through different resonances.
 The ideal analysis of experimental data needs to be performed in the framework of a coupled-channel analysis since different channels feed into each other.
 For the same reason, it is necessary to carry out a combined search for nucleon resonances using both hadronic and photoproduction data.
 A coupled-channel analysis is theoretically very challenging and has led to the formation of the Excited Baryon Analysis Center (EBAC) at Jefferson Lab.
 However, challenges also remain on the experimental side since the data on $\pi N$ and $K N$ reactions is scarce.
 As discussed in Section~\ref{Section:PionNucleon}, a fair amount of data is available on $\pi N\to \pi N$, but statistics for reactions such as $\pi N\to\pi\pi N$ and $\pi p\to K Y$ are very poor and stem from a few decades ago.
 New possibilities for studying reactions using hadronic probes are being discussed for the Japan Proton Accelerator Research Complex (J-PARC) in Tokai, Japan.

 \ack

-We acknowledge useful discussions with Jose Goity, Jozef Dudek, Robert Edwards, Simon Capstick, Reinhard Beck, Ulrike Thoma, Andrey Sarantsev, Eberhard Klempt, Vitaliy Shklyar, and Igor Strakovsky.
+We acknowledge useful discussions with Jose Goity, Jozef Dudek, Robert Edwards, Simon Capstick, Reinhard Beck, Ulrike Thoma, Victor Mokeev, Vitaliy Shklyar, Daniel Mohler and Igor Strakovsky.
 Special thanks to Jozef Dudek and Robert Edwards for providing the numbers from their simulations.
 This work was partially supported by the Department of Energy, Office of Nuclear Physics, under contracts DE-AC05-06OR23177 and DE-FG02-92ER40735.